 My friend has been taken to a hospital in Kostrzyn nad Odrą.
 Can you drive me there?

 The hospital is located at Narutowicza Street 6.
-Unfortunately, you have to get there on your own.
+We can't drive you there.

 I need to get injections daily.
 Can you administer them, or do I have to go to the city hospital?

-If you have both the medication and a recommendation from your doctor, our medics can give you injections.
+If you have both the medication and prescription from your doctor, our medics can give you injections.